This page provides troubleshooting information for common scenarios when using log-based metrics in Cloud Logging.

 older or newer than the log's

-This means that the logs-based metric can receive log entries with older timestamps after existing log entries with the same timestamp have already been received by Logging.
+This means that the log-based metric can receive log entries with older timestamps after existing log entries with the same timestamp have already been received by Logging.
 Thus, the metric value must be updated.

-In order to guarantee that alerts are accurate even for on-time data, alert policies for logs-based metrics should use alert conditions with alignment periods greater than or equal to two minutes.
+In order to guarantee that alerts are accurate even for on-time data, alert policies for log-based metrics should use alert conditions with alignment periods greater than or equal to two minutes.
 For log entries that are sent to Logging with delays measured in minutes, an alignment period of ten minutes is recommended to balance timeliness and accuracy.

 Metric has too many time series